mozilla/testpilot/docs/development/testing.md

 ## All tests

-To quickly run all tests, including addon tests, frontend tests, eslint checks, and flow types coverage reports, use `npm run test:all`.
+To quickly run all tests, including add-on tests, frontend tests, eslint checks, and flow types coverage reports, use `npm run test:all`.

 ## Front-end client tests